-Due to the public health impact of the coronavirus (COVID-19), the 2021 annual meeting of shareholders will be a completely virtual meeting conducted via webcast.
-You will be able to participate in the virtual meeting online, vote your shares electronically and submit questions during the meeting by visiting www.virtualshareholdermeeting.com/AFG2021.
+The 2022 annual meeting of shareholders will be a virtual meeting conducted via webcast.
+You will be able to participate in the virtual meeting online, vote your shares electronically and submit questions during the meeting by visiting www.virtualshareholdermeeting.com/AFG2022.

-You may vote if you were a shareholder of record at the close of business on March 26, 2021.
+You may vote if you were a shareholder of record at the close of business on March 25, 2022.
 Our proxy materials are available via the internet, which allows us to reduce printing and delivery costs and lessen environmental impact.